k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 Starting from V7.2, SQLite and PostgreSQL are also supported as System DB.
 The settings are done via the new [internal_db] section of config.ini as explained below.

-When defining System DB type different than Cassandra, a product job is running in order to scan the tables to be cleaned by using TTL concept.
+When defining System DB type other than Cassandra, a product job is running in order to scan the tables to be cleaned by using TTL concept.
 The definition of each table TTL policy is tracked on k2_table_level_ttl table.

-It is important to note that currently iidFinder solution doesn't support System DB type different than Cassandra.
+It is important to note that currently iidFinder solution doesn't support System DB type other than Cassandra.

 ### Login to System DB